TPOK Jazz

 OK Jazz, later renamed TPOK Jazz (short for Tout Puissant Orchestre Kinois de Jazz), was a Congolese rumba band from the Democratic Republic of the Congo established in 1956 and fronted by Franco.

-As noted by Congolese musicologist Clément Ossinondé, the band dissolved by August 2004.
+After Franco died in 1989, Simaro Lutumba, the band's vice-president and principal songwriter, became the bandleader.
+Initially, TPOK Jazz continued their activities with little interruption, as Lutumba had previously been responsible for administrative duties and had overseen the Kinshasa branch of the band when Franco was based in Europe.
+However, in 1993, disputes emerged between the musicians and Franco's family concerning the division of income and ownership of the band's instruments.
+Lutumba indicated that the family sought a 60–40 revenue apportionment in their favor, a proposal that the musicians rejected.
+Additional disputes emerged over claims that performances were being organized without the family's consent, which prompted efforts to repossess the instruments for tighter supervision.
+An ultimatum issued to Lutumba ultimately led to his resignation, and most of the members followed him to create Bana OK under his leadership.

+Franco's son, Yves Emongo Luambo, later attempted to restore TPOK Jazz by recruiting former members Youlou Mabiala and Michel Boyibanda to head the revival.
+Although both initially acquiesced, Boyibanda subsequently recanted, reportedly due to leadership-related dissensions.
+Mabiala continued with the initiative and officially reinstated TPOK Jazz on 24 December 1996.
+Musicologist Clément Ossinondé notes that this revived version of the band had become inactive by August 2004.

 Location

 The OK Jazz band was formed in 1956 in Léopoldville (now Kinshasa), in what was at the time the Belgian Congo (now the Democratic Republic of the Congo).
 At one time in the late 1970s and early 1980s the band grew to more than fifty members.
 During that period, it often split into two groups; one group stayed in Kinshasa, playing in nightclubs there, while the other group toured in Africa, Europe and North America.

 History

 1950–1959

 The musicians who started OK Jazz included Vicky Longomba, Jean Serge Essous, François Luambo Makiadi, De La Lune, Augustin Moniania Roitelet, La Monta LiBerlin, Saturnin Pandi, Nicolas Bosuma Bakili Dessoin and vocalist Philippe Lando Rossignol.
 They used to play at Loningisa Studios in Kinshasa as individual artists, before they got together to form a band in June 1956.
 The name OK Jazz originated from the bar where they played, which was called the OK Bar, owned by Gaston Cassien (who later changed his name to Oscar Kashama, after Authenticité).
 The new band played regularly at a specific studio in the city during the week, and on some weekends they played at weddings.
 In 1957, the lead vocalist, Philippe Lando Rossignol, quit OK Jazz and was replaced by Edo Nganga, from Congo-Brazzaville.
 Later in the same year, Isaac Musekiwa, a saxophonist from Zimbabwe, joined the band.
 Up to that time the band's leadership was shared between Vicky Longomba, Essous and Franco.